cbrown5/msc-review-rates/README.md

 - Total amount of monitoring (percentage of fishing sets monitored)
 - Distribution of monitoring across fleet components, with option for bias
 - Coverage within selected units (percentage of trips/sets monitored within selected vessels)
+- Proportion of sets to select within each monitored unit (vessel/trip)

 The monitoring module was formulated as follows: